Johnny-Morgan/pickles/README.md

   #### Business Goals

   - Provide an attractive and fully functional website to increase brand reputation.
-  - Provide a website with great user experience on desktop, tablet and mobile devices.
+  - Provide a website with a great user experience on desktop, tablet and mobile devices.
   - Add regular blog posts to help drive traffic to the website and increase SEO.
   - Add useful blog content to build trust with existing and potential customers.